Rural Chinese student sparks awe and suspicion after beating math elites in global contest - KESQ

 Soon after, all the posts relating to Jiang were taken down and there’s been no update since.

-In response to CNN’s inquiries on June 28, organizing committee member Yin said “he shares the public’s desire to know the whole truth” but declined to comment without the green light from DAMO Academy, his employer.
+In response to CNN’s inquiries on June 28, organizing committee member Yin declined to comment without the green light from DAMO Academy, his employer.

 CNN has reached out to the academy for comment and could not reach Jiang and her teacher Wang.